Infosys, TCS, Tech Mahindra: IT shares fall most in Monday's volatile trade; here's why - BusinessToday

 Shares of IT companies were the top losers on Monday after global credit rating agency Moody's cut rating for long-term issuer and senior unsecured ratings of the United States from AAA to Aa1.
 The rating cut triggered weak sentiment for the stocks of Indian IT firms.

-Moody's cited the rise in government debt and interest payment ratios -- significantly more than similarly rated sovereigns, as reasons for its US rating cut.
+Moody's cited the rise in government debt and interest payment ratios -significantly more than similarly rated sovereigns, as reasons for its US rating cut.

+Gaurav Garg from Lemonn Markets Desk said, "Global markets echoed this nervousness.
+Asian and European equities traded mostly lower, weighed down by mixed economic signals from both the US and China.
+US stock futures also pointed to a weak open.
+Indian IT stocks fell over 1%, reacting to concerns over the health of the US economy.
+Given IT sector's significant 11.11% weight in the Nifty50, this sector’s decline exerted meaningful downward pressure on the index."

 US is a major market for the exports of Indian IT firms.
 In fact, US remains the largest market, accounting for nearly 70 per cent of India's IT export revenue.